mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

         - ![][3]
         - For the part of discount of future value.
 I might be tempted to write (s') here , but I'm not learning values , I'm learning Q values.
 So I need to do 1 more layer.
 What is the value ?
 The value of the state is just the maximum of all the Q values going out of that states -- I have to maximize over all of the actions that I could take from that state.
         - The max is still there , the average is still there.
 But this equation is an average and therefore this equation we can do with samples.

+- These are essentially the same, but just reorganized a bit to be written in terms of Q values rather that V values.
+    - for T, we can just average the actual samples we experience.

 ---